QNQ124/Baby-Photoshop_Gui/README.md

 3) Run Application:

-   The last step is to go to [ File explorer => Project location => Build => Desktop_Qt_6_7_0_MinGW_64_bit-Debug ] and copy the path, then go to Qt Creator and    open Main.qml and go to line 29 which contains property string temporaryFile: You will put between the Double Quotes " " The path you copied and at the end     is /temporary_file.jpg Now You can press on Ctrl + s , after that press on Ctrl + r , if app doesn't Run, Then read Error list at the Bottom
+   The last step is to go to [ File explorer => Project location => Build => Desktop_Qt_6_7_0_MinGW_64_bit-Debug ] and copy temporary_file.jpg you will
+   find in repo in images folder and copy the path, then go to Qt Creator and open Main.qml and go to line 29 which contains property string temporaryFile:
+   You will put between the Double Quotes " " The path you copied and at the end is / Now You can press on Ctrl + s , after that press on Ctrl + r , if app doesn't Run, Then read Error list at the Bottom

 # Problems expected to be encountered
 1) You have not taken some of the steps mentioned.
 You must do them and read them carefully

-2) Make sure the following code is present in [ CMakeLists.txt ] in Qt Creator:
+2) Make sure the following code is present in [ CMakeLists.txt ] in Qt Creator at line contains qt_add_qml_module():

      ```
-      qt_add_qml_module(appFirst_GUI
-      URI First_GUI
       VERSION 1.0
       QML_FILES
           QML_FILES AutoInfoBox.qml Main.qml